victoriadrake/django-starter/README.md

 - Run tests and [Django Security Check](https://github.com/victoriadrake/django-security-check) via GitHub Actions
 - Work faster with a [self-documenting Makefile](https://victoria.dev/blog/how-to-create-a-self-documenting-makefile/) tailored to Django
 - Format files before committing with [pre-commit](.pre-commit-config.yaml)
-- Get Python 3.9, Pip, Pipenv, and Django installed in a new environment
+- Get Python, Pip, Pipenv, and Django installed in a new environment
 - Work with a .gitignore tailored to Python and Django development
-- Set up and link a Docker Postgres database

 ## Usage